What is MongoDB and Why Use MongoDB?

 People spend an unbelievable amount of time online.
 They browse websites, make purchasing decisions, search for consultants, and even ask for advice from strangers.
 With such easily accessible data, people prefer the anonymity and ease that accompanies the Internet.
 The increasingly advanced technology that surrounds the Internet has led to a collective desire to produce open source databases for every day users along with businesses, developers, and large-scale organizations.

 These open source databases, also known as NoSQL databases, allow people to organize their data in a clear and concise manner.
 However, many NoSQL systems don’t do much else.
-That’s where MongoDB comes in and people are saying that it’s changing the way we work with data.
+That’s where MongoDB comes in and people are saying that MongoDB is changing the way we work with data.

 But what is MongoDB exactly?